 For example, with the right data at your fingertips you can:

-To achieve all this, however, you first need to identify which metrics are the most crucial to your eCommerce business.
+To achieve all of this, however, you first need to identify which metrics are the most crucial to your eCommerce business.

-Website traffic, Organic search impressions
+Website traffic by sources, Organic search impressions

-Ad spend, CPM, CPC, Customer acquisition costs
+Ad spend, CPM, CPC, Organic search clicks

 Sessions, Session duration, Page views, Bounce rate